Laureate Global Fellowship

 The Fellowship Experience

 Laureate Global Fellows are “fellows for life.”
-While the fellowship kicks off with an intensive in-person experience, it is the lasting support, resources, and network of nearly 1500 like-minded leaders that come to define what the fellowship means to young leaders.
+While the fellowship kicks off with an intensive in-person experience, it is the lasting support, resources, and network of over 2,100 like-minded leaders that come to define what the fellowship means to young leaders.

 - Building leadership and management skills